dy1s/ascii2048/README.md

 # ascii2048
 terminal based C++ clone of 2048 game

-Sick of intuitive javascript apps and touchscreen interfaces?
+Sick of intuitive javascript web-apps and newfangled touchscreen interfaces?
 Want to get maximum performance out of your simple arithmetical games?

 This clone of 2048 was made mainly as an exercise in classes and